Trump's Immigration Order Is 'Not A Ban On Muslims,' Homeland Security Chief Says

 An additional source of confusion has been the status of dual nationals.
 McAleenan says those travelers will be "assessed at our border based on the passport they present, not any dual national status."
 For example, he says, a citizen of both the U.K. and one of the listed countries can present a U.K. passport and not be subject to the order.

 Kelly denied reports that DHS was caught off guard by the order, stating he had been expecting it for the past year and a half to two years because of Trump's comments during his campaign.

-He says he was told "probably Thursday" that the order would be signed the following day.
+He says he learned "probably Thursday" that the order would be signed the following day and notes that "certainly, if you really, you know — if you really want to know what was in the executive order, just read the newspaper the day before and you'd find out."

 "People on my staff were generally involved," Kelly adds.